ashtonwalden34/the-sloshed-guide/README.md

 ### Features
-- Dynamic weather feature that when a brewery is selected the background will  change according to its current weather condition.
+- Dynamic weather feature that when a city or zip code is searched the background will change according to its current weather condition.
-- Current temperature will display of selected brewery.
+- Current temperature will display of selected city or zip code.
-- Address is given when brewery is searched.
+- Summary list of Breweries meeting search parameters including name, Address, phone number, web address is given when search is executed.

 ​
 ### Tech